redpesk-labs/red-pak/QA/REDPAK.DSG.md

   configuration files of *REDNODE*s.

-- **bubblewrap** is a program that prepares the isolated environment and runs an initial programm in it.
-It is used as the last stage of *REDWRAP* after setting of CGROUPS and usernamespace.
+- **bubblewrap** is a program that prepares the isolated environment and runs an initial program in it.
+It is used as the last stage of *REDWRAP* after setting of CGROUPS and user namespace.

 - **linux** is used for setting CGROUPS, namespaces and capabilities environments of the launched processes.